 The through station will have half as many platform tracks as the old terminus station.
-And yet, it will be able to handle more trains with fewer delays.

-THERE ARE THREE KEY REASONS FOR THIS:

-- → Trains entering and leaving the station will no longer get in each other's way. - → The number of incoming/outgoing tracks for long-distance and regional trains will rise from five to eight. - → In future, trains will be able to arrive and depart at 60 to 100 kilometres per hour.
+And yet, it will be able to handle more trains with fewer delays. - THERE ARE THREE KEY REASONS FOR THIS: → Trains entering and leaving the station will no longer get in each other's way. - → The number of incoming/outgoing tracks for long-distance and regional trains will rise from five to eight. - In future, trains will be able to arrive and depart at 60 to 100 kilometres per hour.
 The present speed limit is 30 to 40 kilometres per hour.
 A predominately underground railway ring will connect the new station to the existing network.
 New holding sidings will be built on railway premises in Untertürkheim.

 The S-Bahn will also benefit from Stuttgart 21.
 Currently, it has to share the tracks with regional trains.
 In future, these lines will be used exclusively by S-Bahn trains.
-Furthermore, the new Mittnachtstrasse S-Bahn station will serve the Rosenstein Quarter.
+Furthermore, the new Mittnachtstrasse S-Bahn station will serve Stuttgart Rosenstein.
 It will also enable faster transfers between Feuerbach and Bad Cannstatt.

-FLUGHAFEN/MESSE (AIRPORT/TRADE FAIR) STATION: THE NEW TRAFFIC HUB

-A new station for long-distance and regional trains is being built between Stuttgart Airport and the trade fair centre.
+STUTTGART AIRPORT "FERNBAHNHOF": THE NEW TRAFFIC HUB KENDORF TU Filder area to Wendlingen ALBVORLAND TUNNER 2.1 A/B 2.1 Alb Foreland 2.1 C Kirchheim-Aichelberg A new station for long-distance and regional trains is being built between Stuttgart Airport and the trade fair centre.
 Journey times from there to the main station in the city centre will be reduced from 27 to 8 minutes.
-In future, it will also be possible to reach most regions of Baden-Württemberg from the airport station without the need to change trains.

-THIS WILL BENEFIT

-- \hookrightarrow ten million airline passengers per year, - → more than a million trade fair visitors per year and - → a quarter of a million people in the catchment area of the new station.
+In future, it will also be possible to reach most regions of Baden-Württemberg from the Stuttgart Airport "Fernbahnhof" without the need to change trains.
+THIS WILL BENEFIT - \mapsto ten million airline passengers per year, - → more than a million trade fair visitors per year and - → a quarter of a million people in the catchment area of the new station.
 With the long-distance bus station and a light rail connection, a traffic hub will be created between rail, road and airspace.

-NEW WENDLINGEN-ULM SECTION: REDUCED JOURNEY TIMES, MORE CAPACITY
+NEW WENDLINGEN- ULM SECTION (NST): REDUCED JOURNEY TIMES, MORE CAPACITY BOSSLER TUN (8.806 M) Alb Ascent TUNNEL (394 M) THE RAILWAY CROSSES THE RIVER NECKAR AT WENDLINGEN.
+THIS IS WHERE THE NEW 60 KILOMETRE-LONG SECTION TO ULM BEGINS.
+It connects directly to the high-speed line from Stuttgart to Wendlingen which is being constructed as part of Stuttgart 21.
+Most of the route to Ulm runs parallel to the A8 motorway.
+Where this is not possible, the route passes through five long tunnels.
+At around 85 metres, one of the highest railway bridges in Germany has been constructed in the Filstal valley at Mühlhausen.
+Currently, trains have to decelerate to 70 kilometres per hour on some sections of the old line in order to cross the Swabian Jura.
+In contrast, they will be able to travel at speeds of up to 250 kilometres per hour on the new line.
+At present, the ICE from Stuttgart to Ulm takes approximately an hour.
+In future, this will be roughly halved.
+Journey times for regional trains will also be reduced from 60 to around 41 minutes.
+This includes stops at the airport and the new station in Merklingen.
+The new line will relieve the existing railway line.
+Capacity will be freed up for regional trains and goods traffic.